esciencecenter-digital-skills/lesson-FAIR-software/_episodes/02-licensing.md

 The 3 main rules of choosing a license:

-- Be the owner of the code or have the owners' approval.
-Otherwise you cannot do it.
+- You have to be the owner of the code or have the owners' approval.
+Otherwise, you cannot do it.
 - Choose a common license.
 People know those and understand what they mean.
 Nobody will spend hours and lawyers on your license to figure out what it means.
 - Do not ever modify a license text.
 A modified license is a new license so more lawyers, time and money.